benjamin-manning/website_benjaminmanning.io/static/files/memos/README.md

-# Poliy memos written on a variety of globally important topics
+### Poliy memos written on a variety of globally important topics

+Click on any of the PDFs above to read the memos titled according to topic of interest